united-security-providers/usp-core-waap/src/docs/upgrade.md

 # Updating Core WAAP Operator

 To run a newer version of the Core WAAP Operator the corresponding helm chart can be used.
-Please check in the release notes what has changed and which setting may affect your deployed CoreWaapServices.
+Please check in the release notes what has changed and which settings may affect your deployed CoreWaapServices.
 In case of breaking changes, it is recommended to follow these instructions:

 1. Stop the Core WAAP Operator by scaling the deployment down to 0 replicas.
 2. Update the Core WAAP Operator by installing the new helm chart (ensure the CoreWaapService CustomResourceDefinition was updated.)